IvanUkhov/blog/_posts/2019-11-08-sequential-data.md

 The `data` block is similar to the one we saw before.
-In this case, `modes` describes various calls to the [`tf.data`] API related to shuffling, batching, and so on, which those who are familiar with the API will probably immediately recognize.
-It is instructive to go straight to the Python code.
+In this case, `modes` describes various calls to the [`tf.data`] API related to shuffling, batching, and so on.
+Those who are familiar with the API will probably immediately recognize them.
+It is now instructive to go straight to the Python code.

 Below is an excerpt from a [Python class][data.py] responsible for building the pipeline on the TensorFlow side: